MORPH: PDE Foundation Models with Arbitrary Data Modality: Experiments

 \subsection{Main results}

-Our primary experiments are organized in two parts or four sections in Table~\ref{tab:main_results}.
-We compare baseline and SOTA models using NRMSE and VRMSE as evaluation metrics.
-The \emph{top} section reports standalone surrogate (SS) models (Ti, \(\approx 7\)M parameters; S, \(\approx 30\)M parameters) evaluated on both the pretraining and fine-tuning datasets.
-The \emph{bottom} section reports foundation model (FM) results under zero-shot and full-shot fine-tuning settings.
-In the \emph{top} section, we evaluate \textsc{MORPH} on standalone pretraining and finetuning sets.
+Our primary experiments are organized in Tables~\ref{tab:main_results_1},\ref{tab:main_results_2},\ref{tab:main_results_3}.
+In these tables, we compare baseline and SOTA models using NRMSE and VRMSE as evaluation metrics.

+\paragraph{Standalone surrogates.} In Table~\ref{tab:main_results_1}, we compare performance of MORPH standalone surrogates (MORPH-SS) on pretraining and finetuning datasets against existing baseline (FNO and UNets) and SOTA models (MPP and DPOT).
+The results for baselines and SOTA models are inherited from the respective benchmark sources \citep{takamoto2022pdebench,ohana2024well} and articles \citep{mccabe2024multiple,hao2024dpot}.
 Our \textsc{MORPH-SS-Ti} and S models outperform baseline and SOTA models on standalone datasets and remain competitive across the rest.
 Practically, this makes \textsc{MORPH} a viable standalone surrogate when the target application focuses on a single PDE family.
-In the \emph{bottom} section, we evaluate zero-shot performance on the pretrained sets and full-shot on finetuning sets against SOTA models.
-Zero-shot results assess cross-physics generalization and retention after multi-dataset pretraining.
-Deviations on pretrained datasets from standalone baselines indicate interference (e.g., gradual forgetting of task-specific biases).
-On the other hand, full-shot results quantify adaptation-efficiency gains over standalone surrogates on finetuning datasets.

-\paragraph{MORPH Standalone vs foundation models.} We compare our standalone and foundation models under both zero-shot (pretraining-only evaluation) and full-shot (fine-tuning) regimes. \textsc{MORPH-FM} outperforms \textsc{MORPH-SS} on 3 out of 4 zero-shot tests and on 5 out of 6 fine-tuned benchmarks.
-Across these settings, our models also surpass strong baselines and existing models.
-The autoregressive rollout results for both standalone and fine-tuned models are deferred to Appendix~\ref{ssec:rollouts}.
-On the \textsc{FNS-KF} prediction task (See Figs.~\ref{fig:morph_fm_ti_fnskf} and \ref{fig:morph_fm_s_fnskf}), \textsc{MORPH-FM-S} achieves better rollouts than \textsc{MORPH-FM-Ti}, which is reflected in lower MSE as well (0.00089 for \textsc{S} vs.\ 0.00473 for \textsc{Ti}).
+\paragraph{Zero-shot performance.} In Table~\ref{tab:main_results_2}, we report the zero-shot performance of different MORPH foundation models.
+For this evaluation, we run the pretrained FMs in inference mode on the test sets of their corresponding datasets.
+We observe that \textsc{MORPH-FM-L} achieves the best performance on 11 out of 12 datasets.
+These results indicate favorable scaling behavior of MORPH under zero-shot adaptation.

+\paragraph{Full-shot finetuning performance.} Full-shot fine-tuning results are presented in Table~\ref{tab:main_results_3}.
+On the 2D datasets, we compare the fine-tuning performance of MORPH-FM to DPOT-FM and Poseidon-FM, and find that our models consistently surpass these existing FMs.
+Together with Tables~\ref{tab:main_results_1} and \ref{tab:main_results_3}, we can quantify the adaptation-efficiency gains of MORPH-FM over MORPH-SS on the fine-tuning benchmarks: MORPH-FM outperforms MORPH-SS on 5 out of 6 fine-tuning datasets.